Dental Concerns Montclair, CA

 Bright, white smiles are often viewed as more healthy, attractive and confident.
 Patients with discolored teeth can benefit from cosmetic treatments that brighten and whiten the surface of the teeth.
 There are several cosmetic treatments that are commonly used to address tooth discoloration of varying types.
-Dr. Nikki Ancona offers in-office professional teeth whitening, take-home whitening kits and cosmetic veneers to improve the appearance of discolored teeth.
+We offer in-office professional teeth whitening, take-home whitening kits and cosmetic veneers to improve the appearance of discolored teeth.

 Common Causes of Tooth Discoloration